Conservation Ecology Centre Cape Otway

 The Conservation Ecology Centre in Cape Otway, Victoria, Australia, is a nationally registered non-profit ecological research and conservation organisation dedicated to protecting and understanding Australian ecosystems.

-Based in the Great Ocean Road region (approximately 3.5 hours from Melbourne), alongside the Great Otway National Park, the Centre combines research with knowledge and education to offer real solutions across landscapes and communities.
+Based in the Great Ocean Road region (approximately 3.5 hours from Melbourne), alongside the Great Otway National Park, the Centre combines research with knowledge and education to offer solutions across landscapes and communities.

 All projects are chosen for their potential to have a broad application and to benefit wildlife and environments locally, throughout the Australian landscape and around the world.

 History

-The Conservation Ecology Centre in Cape Otway was founded in the year 2000 by Lizzie Corke and Shayne Neal.
-They purchased a 165-acre property with the vision of creating a base for conservation work in the Otways, and a place to engage others in their efforts.
+The Conservation Ecology Centre in Cape Otway was founded in 2000 by Lizzie Corke and Shayne Neal.
+They purchased a 165-acre property to create a base for conservation work in the Otways, and a place to engage others in their efforts.